-You could choose to use the excess energy stored in your battery to power your home in the evening, making you even more independent from the grid or you could charge your electric vehicle, increasing the amount of clean energy used by your family.
+You could choose to use the excess energy stored in your battery to power your home in the evening.
+This means you are even more independent from the grid or you could charge your electric vehicle, increasing the amount of clean energy used by your family.

-If you have an economy 7 or off-peak tariff you can programme your system to top-up the batteries using cheap rate electricity, especially useful during the winter months when generation is low.
+If you have an economy 7 or off-peak tariff you can programme your system to top-up the batteries using cheap rate electricity.
+This is useful during the winter months when generation is low.
 You can also have an emergency power supply (EPS) connected to some essential circuits like your lights and TV/WIFI that will enable them to work if there’s a power cut

 From Solar Photovoltaics to ground source heat pumps

-With such so many different renewable energy technologies available, it can be a daunting process trying to find the right one that suits your property.
+With so many different low-carbon technologies available, it can be a daunting process trying to find the right one that suits your property.
 The above links provide useful information about each specific technology and how this may benefit you and your property.